All-trans-retinol 13,14-reductase

-Thus, the two substrates of this enzyme are all-trans-13,14-dihydroretinol and acceptor, whereas its two products are all-trans-retinol and reduced acceptor.
-Under physiological conditions the reaction proceeds in the opposite direction catalyzing the saturation of the 13-14 double bond of all-trans-retinol.
+The enzyme acts on retinol (vitamin A) to reduce it to 13,14-dihydroretinol.
+It is not known to be able to catalyze reaction in the opposite direction.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with other acceptors.
 The systematic name of this enzyme class is all-trans-13,14-dihydroretinol:acceptor 13,14-oxidoreductase.
 Other names in common use include retinol saturase, RetSat, (13,14)-all-trans-retinol saturase, and all-trans-retinol:all-trans-13,14-dihydroretinol saturase.

 The gene has also been called PPAR-alpha-regulated and starvation-induced gene protein.